Supreme Court Gives Verdict in APC vs PDP in Ondo Governorship Election Tussle

 - The Supreme Court has dismissed the appeals of the opposition parties against the victory of the APC and Governor Lucky Aiyedatiwa in the November 2024 governorship election in Ondo

-- Agboola Ajayi, the PDP candidate, had withdrawn his suit challenging the governor, leading to the Supreme Court's decision
+- Agboola Ajayi, the PDP candidate and the major opposition figure in the poll, had withdrawn his suit challenging the governor, leading to the Supreme Court's decision

-- Nentawe Yilwatda, the national chairman of the APC, paid a congratulatory victory to Governor Aiyedatiwa at the Ondo State House in Abuja after the Supreme Court judgment
+- Nentawe Yilwatda, the national chairman of the APC, paid a congratulatory visit to Governor Aiyedatiwa at the Ondo State House in Abuja after the Supreme Court judgment

-Agboola Ajayi, the Peoples Democratic Party (PDP) candidate, the leading opposition in the election, was challenging the governor's victory.
-He later withrew his appeal at the Supreme Court.
-Ajayi's withdrawal informed the Supreme Court judgment.
+Agboola Ajayi, the Peoples Democratic Party (PDP) candidate and the leading opposition in the election, earlier challenged the governor's victory.
+He, however, later withdrew his appeal, which consequently informed the Supreme Court judgment.

 Source: Twitter